 When Should I Transition Out of SNOO?

 That being said, many of the parents I’ve worked with are ready to start transitioning out of the SNOO at 4 months.
-When babies hit the 4 month sleep regression their sleep often becomes chaotic and unpredictable.
-Many parents find it a good time to wean from the SNOO and sleep train since their baby’s sleep has declined anyway.

 How Do You Transition Out of SNOO?

-Make sure to give yourself time to make the transition to make it a smooth one for you and your baby.
-Read through these tips, devise your plan, and then implement it to move your baby out of the SNOO.
+Make sure to give yourself time to make the transition from SNOO to crib to make it a smooth one for you and your baby.

-1. Time in Crib
+1. Spend Time in Baby’s Crib

 As you prepare to transition your baby to the crib, you can start getting her acclimated to her crib during her awake time.
-Put your baby in the crib for about 10 minutes during her wake windows and play with her.

-2. Have Another White Noise Sound Machine
+2. Use A White Noise Sound Machine

 The SNOO has a built-in white noise sound machine, so you’ll need a replacement once you’re ready to transition out of the SNOO.
-I personally love the Dohm sound machine, but there are plenty of other great machines to choose from.

 3. Make The Nursery Optimized for Sleep